-It could be that both were involved though, as it would have been quite early in Stone’s illustrious career and the same combination was certainly used at what became the ABC in Catford.
+It seems more likely that both were involved though, Ken George suggests that Norfolk and Prior were a local firm of estate agents (2) and the same combination was certainly used at what became the ABC in Catford.

 In 1911 it may have shown British films like A Touch of Nature and A Burglar for One Night, and it would have almost certainly shown some British Pathé News reels such as for the coronation of George V.

 While only educated guesses are possible about the films that played to the audiences at the cinema, there would not have been any Sunday showings – Watt was a devout Baptist would not let his cinemas open on a Sunday.

 It is known that various sound systems were tried at the cinema including Vivaphone which attempted to synchronise sound and picture.